jeffreyrajanofficial/ArCore-Sceneform/README.md

 This is a simple app to demonstrate how to create a AR app using Arcore.
 You can expect the following items from this app

   - Detecting horizontal plane
-  - Place 3D object to the selected plance
+  - Place 3D object to the selected plane
   - Zoom in/out, rotate and move the object
   - Track the object
   - Take photo